arcturus-robotics/rover-ruckus-app/README.md

 # ftc_app
-Arcturus' robot controller for FTC.
+This repository holds all of the code for Arcturus' robot controller for FTC.